 Before law school, she worked for the United Nations Development Fund for Women (UNIFEM) in New York and Zimbabwe, monitoring the implementation of UNIFEM projects in 20 countries in southern Africa.
 She also published several articles in UNIFEM NEWS about the role of women in society, such as Building a Future for Women (co-authored with Sarah Burd) and Women Play Active Role in Communities’ Financial Development.
-She now brings her diverse and extensive experience to the federal immigration bench in adjudicating the immigration laws of the United States.

 Ms. Cori Thomas